 Ever since its debut in Shenzhen in 2002, the Happy Valley amusement park chain has been capturing the hearts of thrill seekers.
-And the brand has been ambitious, opening five more parks across the country, including in Beijing, Wuhan and Shanghai.
+And the brand has been ambitious, opening several parks across the country, including in Beijing, Wuhan and Shanghai – its eighth park is due to open in Nanjing in 2020.
 Of all the Happy Valley parks, the one in Chengdu, opened in 2009, is the most kid-friendly.
 There’s the pirate show that cost RMB 20 million (HK$23.6 million) to build, while magic shows and wandering clowns are ready to entertain.

 Big thrills: Chimelong Paradise, Guangzhou

 When it comes to amusement parks, size matters.
 And this mammoth Guangzhou complex is China’s biggest.
 It’s divided into several smaller parks, including a sprawling network of rollercoasters fit for the most daring souls.
 Among its craziest rides is the 10 Inversion Roller Coaster, only the second ride in the world that manages to turn brave customers upside down 10 times.
 The complex also houses a giant safari ground, where visitors can hop onto a tour vehicle and admire large animals like elephants, giraffes, hippos and white tigers (the park is a breeding research facility for the felines).

 If you’re trying to beat the heat, Chimelong Paradise also incorporates an elaborate water park with a wide variety of swirling slides and inner-tube rides, as well as a wave pool.
 Doing everything here could take several days, but the on-site hotels mean you don’t have to leave the park as you rest up.
 And if you still want more Chimelong, you could head to its sister park in Zhuhai, home to the world’s biggest aquarium.